militaryinvestor/militaryinvestor.github.io/_posts/2022-04-16-Which-Investment-Accounts-Should-I-Use.md

 In this article, I hope to give a prioritized list of which investment accounts to use first (based on how they benefit most military investors).

 > Note: The decision of types of investment accounts to use should be based on more that just reading one blog post.
-However, hopefully this article will give you a little more knowledge and an place to start your own research.
+However, hopefully this article will give you a little more knowledge and a place to start your own research.

 ---------

 #### Start with Goals In Mind (but Prioritize Your Retirement)

 With financial planning, always start with the goal in mind.
 However, [almost everyone needs to invest more for retirement than they think they do](https://www.militaryinvestor.org/How-Much-Do-You-Need-To-Retire/).
-However, beyond retirement, you should also consider whether you might need money to...
+Beyond retirement, you should also consider whether you might need money to...
 - Buy a new house
 - Pay for (some/all) of your kids' college
 - Support your parents (because they didn't invest for retirement)

 Though you should consider these goals, make sure that you start by investing in your own retirement first.
 Why?
-It's like putting on the air mask on a plane first.
+It's like putting on your air mask on a plane first.
 If you don't help yourself, you can't help others.
-And, if you don't, you may find yourself becoming a burden on your kids in the future.
+Also, if you don't, you may find yourself becoming a burden on your kids in the future.

 By putting your investment dollars into the right types of investing accounts, you can give yourself a little flexibility while still getting the benefits of using tax-advantaged retirement accounts like TSP and IRAs.